 Author Archives: Bobby Owsinski

-Here’s the Music Industry News Roundup for the week of February 24th, 2017.
-It was a rather quiet week, but still lots to talk about.
+Here’s the Music Industry News Roundup for the week of March 24th, 2017.
+Spotify gets a lot of attention because it’s getting serious about its upcoming public offering, but lots of other news as well.
 Let’s get into it.

 That’s the Music News Roundup of what went on in the music industry last week.
 Have a great week ahead!